Welcome to the 2021-22 AIF Banyan Impact Fellowship!

 - Organizations must have non-discrimination, equal employment, anti-sexual harassment, and child safeguarding policies in place.

 - Organizations must demonstrate that they are at a crucial moment of scalability, and are currently looking to either expand or deepen their impact and reach in the intended community.

-- The proposed project must align with the mission and values of the organization, as well as the mission and values of the American India Foundation.
-The project must either be in livelihoods, education or public health or demonstrate a strong intersection with these sectors.
+- The proposed project must align with the mission and values of the organization, as well as the mission and values of the American India Foundation and the AIF Banyan Impact Fellowship.

-- In the 2017-18 Fellowship year, half of the placements are in rural areas.
+- Since 2018, half of the fellowship placements are in rural areas.
 We are looking to expand our rural outreach in the coming year, and welcome applications from all regions of the country.

-- A member of the leadership of the organization who is willing to be a mentor to the Fellow.
+- Organizations must identify a member of the leadership of the organization who is willing and able to supervise the Fellow for the fellowship project.
 This individual must have demonstrated experience in the development field.